batamladen/Armadillo/README.md

 1. Download the latest release from the [Releases section](https://github.com/batamladen/Armadillo/releases).
 2. Extract the ZIP file.
-3. Inside the extracted folder, find and run the `armadillo.exe` file.
+3. Inside the extracted folder, find and run the `Armadillo.exe` file.

 ## Usage

 1. After downloading and extracting the ZIP file, open the `armadillo.exe` file to start the application.
-2. The app will automatically load the required resources from the `assets/` folder.
-3. Create a shortcut on desktop if needed.
+2. Create a shortcut on desktop if needed.
-4. Follow the on-screen instructions to interact with the app.
+3. Follow the on-screen instructions to interact with the app.

 ## Contributing